CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/refinery.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

-:::::::::: details ABSTRACT mods.immersiveengineering.refinery.recipeBuilder() {open}
+:::::::::: details mods.immersiveengineering.refinery.recipeBuilder() {open id="abstract"}
 - `FluidStackList`.
 Sets the fluid inputs of the recipe.
 Requires exactly 2.

     ```groovy:no-line-numbers